Shkreli apologizes for Hillary Clinton post, calling it 'poor judgment'

 Related: Prosecutors ask judge to revoke Shkreli bail

-In a separate letter to the judge, Brafman said the posting shouldn't be considered a threat.
+In a separate letter to the judge, Shkreli's lawyer Ben Brafman said the posting shouldn't be considered a threat.

 "While Mr. Shkreli's comments were tasteless to many, they were not made in a threatening manner," Brafman said.